CUBRID/cubrid-manual/en/admin/control.rst

 *   info: display the broker configuration information.
 *   getid: Acquire SHARD ID (SHARD database ID) with SHARD key

+And more, SHARD feature can be used only after the broker is started and "SHARD", the broker parameter, whose value in cubrid_broker.conf is set to ON.

 Controlling Gateway
 -------------------